LeonardWilleke/thesis-code/cases/flow-around-mounted-cylinder-controlled/README.md

 paraFoam
 ```

+## Important note

+This case is set up to reproduce the results in the cited literature.
+Unfortunately, this has currently not been achieved.
+An error remains in the force calculation in OpenFOAM.
+We hope to fix this error in the near future.

 ## References

 [1] Placzek, A. and Sigrist, J.F. and Hamdouni, A. [Numerical Simulation of an oscillating cylinder in a cross-flow at low Reynolds number: Forced and free oscillations](https://dx.doi.org/10.1016/j.compfluid.2008.01.007), Computers and Fluids, 2009, 38 (1), pp.80-100